-Among Wellbutrin side effects, hair loss can happen to any individual who is dealing with stress, depression; and is consuming Wellbutrin, as a medication.
-If one suggests that Wellbutrin hair loss happens to them, the first thing to do is to consult with a physician to find out that bupropion hydrochloride is the cause of this problem.
-Sometimes Telogen Effluvium can be a result of Wellbutrin combinations with other medicines, or the reason can even be completely different.
+Among Wellbutrin side effects, alopecia can happen to any individual who is dealing with stress, depression, and is consuming Wellbutrin as a medication.
+In one study by Psychiatrists from Turkey, it was reported that the depressive symptoms of a patient who used Bupropion have significantly improved.
+However, despite the positive treatment outcome, alopecia was observed.
+If one suggests that Wellbutrin hair loss happens to them, the first thing to do is to consult with a physician to find out if Bupropion hydrochloride is the cause of this problem.
+If Bupropion hair loss happens to one, below is an information about some of the everyday things that an individual can take care of:

-- Address all the nutritional deficiencies: ensure that the diet of a patient includes eggs, nuts, beans, fish, grains, and meat.
+- Address all the nutritional deficiencies- ensure that the diet of a patient includes eggs, nuts, beans, fish, grains, and meat.

 - Avoid heat styling treatments to prevent further loss.

 - Massage scalp with essential oils.
 Cedarwood, lavender, thyme, and rosemary oils can be used to treat alopecia as these oils have hair growth-promoting properties.

 - Wash scalp with a mild shampoo and avoid brushing straight after the shower.

 - Keep the scalp free from sweat.
 According to some studies, excessive sweating may cause alopecia.

 As patients experience the first sign of Wellbutrin hair loss, they should report it to a healthcare provider and get some professional help.
 Health professionals may consider changing the dose or completely change the patient’s medicine and schedule.

 When Will Hair Grow Back?